 “Fairness” is one of those things that we complain about when things don’t go our way.

 If I was one of those workers, I would be complaining too.
 Most of us would.
-At the same time, if I was the boss in the story, I would not think it fair that someone told me that I could not be generous with my money.
+At the same time, if I was the boss in the story, I would not think it any of their business if someone told me that I could not be generous with my money.

 I think this parable is telling us that God never claims to be a “fair” God.
 He does not play by the same rules that we do.
 I wonder what my life would look like if God treated me fairly?
 I am not so sure that would be a good idea.
-I think that instead of demanding fairness, I am better off to ask for grace.
+I think that instead of demanding fairness, it would be better to ask for grace.

 The biggest lesson that we can learn here is that grace always trumps fairness.
 Given a choice I will take grace any day of the week.
 What about you?

-Annie and I are serving the Lord in Brazil.
-We are training leaders and helping plant churches throughout the country.
-We would love to have you on our team.
+Annie and I are serving the Lord in the US, South America, and India.
+We would love to have you on our team!
 Just click here to get involved.
-Obrigado!
+Thanks so much!